 Wheatgrass Juicer – Anyone who is serious about juicing grasses, herbs and leaves will want this type of juicer.
 They are purpose built to extract the maximum juice from wheatgrass and similar produce.
 While they can juice other things as well, they are not ideal for this purpose and should only be used minimally for it.

 As with anything you will get what you pay for.
-There is a massive price range when it comes to juicers and you should consider how important it is going to be to your lifestyle.
+There is a massive range of prices when it comes to juicers and you should consider how important it is going to be to your lifestyle.

 If juicing is going to be a fundamental part of your life, then it is smart to invest in the best juicer you can afford.
 If, however, you’re only going to be juicing every now and then, then consider a less expensive model that will do the job.